 We are getting closer and closer to stem cell therapy becoming a reality.
 Researchers are finding new ways to use stem cells to treat diseases and injuries.
 There is still a lot of research that needs to be done, but the potential for this treatment is huge.
-In this blog post, we will discuss how close we are to stem cell therapy and some of the research that is being done in this area.
+In this blog post, we will discuss how close we are to stem cell therapy (to save life) and some of the research that is being done in this area.
 We will also explore the potential benefits of this treatment.

 What are stem cells and what do they do in the body?

 Scientists have been studying stem cells for over a hundred years, but it is only in the past few decades that we have begun to understand their true potential.
 Stem cells are unique in that they have the ability to develop into any other type of cell in the body.
-This means that they have the potential to be used to treat a wide range of diseases, from cancer to Alzheimer’s.
+This means that they have the potential to be used to treat a wide range of diseases, from rheumatoid arthritis to Alzheimer’s.
 However, we are still some ways from being able to use stem cells to cure diseases.
 Much of the research so far has been focused on understanding how stem cells work and how close we are to stem cell therapy to achieve our desired results.
 While there have been some promising breakthroughs, much work still needs to be done before stem cell therapy can be used routinely as a treatment or cure for diseases.
 Despite this, the potential of stem cells is enormous and scientists are hopeful that one day we will be able to use them to transform medicine as we know it.

 How close are we to using stem cells for therapy in humans?